-This article offers a practical explanation of strategic change.
+Strategic Change: this article offers a practical explanation of Strategic Change.
 After reading, you will have a basic understanding of this powerful change management tool.

 Strategic change management is the process whereby the strategy is managed in a structured manner to achieve organisational objectives and missions.
-A well-known model for strategic change management are the steps in John Kotter’s 8-Step Process for Leading Change.
+A well-known model for strategic change management are the steps in 8-Step Change Model.

 The need for strategic change